 Julian has a background in Ecology and Natural Resource Management.
 His interests are in the design, planning and decision-making processes associated with both marine and terrestrial protected areas.A major outcome of his PhD research was the design of a PA for critically endangered hawksbill sea turtles nesting in Barbados.
 He makes use of Geographic Information Systems (GIS; primarily ArcGIS) for spatial and temporal analysis.

 Sébastien is a generalist conservation biologist specialised in conservation genetics.
-He worked with a variety of taxa (reptiles, amphibians, etc.) in diverse habitats (from Scandinavia to Western Africa tropical forests), inside and outside protected areas.
+He worked on a variety of taxa (reptiles, amphibians, etc.) in diverse habitats (from Scandinavia to Western Africa tropical forests), inside and outside protected areas.
 He engages with scholars, conservation experts, local communities, governments, military, hunters, farmers and, in West Africa, with the mining sector as integral part of his projects.

 IUCN BIOPAMA COORDINATOR

 Pedro owns years of experience in protected areas project coordination, management, development and negotiation across Africa, Caribbean, the Pacific and beyond.
 Member of the IUCN World Heritage Panel and of the International Council of Experts of the Institute for Responsible Tourism, he contributes with major technical and policy inputs to the CBD process and UNESCO’s World Heritage Convention, including WH site nominations.

 BIOPAMA COMMUNICATIONS MANAGER

 Roxana coordinates BIOPAMA communication activities and liaise with programme’s donors, the European Union, the ACP Group and other Brussels-based stakeholders.
 She works closely with 4 IUCN regional offices in Africa, Caribbean and the Pacific.
 She owns an academic background in Communication, Public Relations, Political Sciences and European Affairs and speaks fluently 4 languages.
 She joined IUCN in March 2011.